-Q6: Who should I contact if I have questions about the 1095-C I receive?
+Q6: Who should I contact if I have questions regarding the Form 1095-C that I received?

-If you have questions about your 1095-C (the offer of health insurance coverage) issued by the Commonwealth of Massachusetts, the MBTA, or MSBA, call your human resources department.
+If you have questions about your 1095-C (the offer of health insurance coverage) issued by the Commonwealth of Massachusetts (including UMass), the MBTA, or MSBA call your human resources department.